dvoicu-cmd/free_animation/README.md

 # Development
 A small demo of me adjusting paramaters on the character model.
-The model consists of a hierarchy spheres and cubes that were translated using the afine transformations taught in class.
+The model consists of a hierarchy of spheres and cubes that were translated using the afine transformations taught in class.

 ![Animated GIF](Movie%20Submission/happy.gif)